iomesh/docs/docs/introduction/introduction.md

 ## What is IOMesh?

-IOMesh is a Kubernetes-native storage system that manages storage resources within a Kubernetes cluster, automates operations and maintenance, and provides various types of persistent storage, data protection and migration capabilities for data applications such as MySQL, Cassandra, MongoDB and middleware running on Kubernetes.
+IOMesh is a Kubernetes-native storage system that manages storage resources within a Kubernetes cluster, automates operations and maintenance, and provides persistent storage, data protection and migration capabilities for data applications such as MySQL, Cassandra, MongoDB and middleware running on Kubernetes.

 ## Key Features